anav-dev/hand-embroidery/README.md

 ## User Experience
 - __Objectives__

-  As a website, its main goal is to provide reliable content and information about art craft.
+  As a website, its main goal is to provide reliable content and information about the embroidery art craft.
 It also aims to offer an easy-to-navigate experience for the user through its intuitive and user friendly design.
 - __User Stories__

 ## Wireframe